MichaelGrafnetter/active-directory-firewall/ADDS/README.md

-    Although the script from the previous step restarts the affected services, a reboot of all domain controllers might be required for the new default settings to get applied.
+    Although the script from the previous step restarts the affected services, a reboot of all domain controllers might be required for the new default settings to be applied.

 ## Security Standards Compliance